 Competition for the prestigious American universities to which most British students aspire is fierce, and standardised testing is a significant hurdle that all must leap.
 You will need scores of over 600 (out of a possible 800) in each of the two sections of the SAT for your application to even be considered at the top institutions (and most Ivy League schools are looking for scores of over 700, or a total of 1400+ across the two sections).
 For the ACT, this hurdle for the top tier schools is a 32 (out of a possible 36).

 As entrenched as the SAT and ACT are, they are nonetheless continually trying to be more relevant.
-The SAT just went through a complete overhaul - the inaugural sitting was in spring 2016 – and the ACT is also tweaked on a regular basis.
+The SAT recently went through a complete overhaul - the inaugural sitting was in spring 2016 – and the ACT is also tweaked on a regular basis.
 Most of the changes attempt to level the playing field (especially for students who can’t afford private test-prep tuition) and make the assessment more in line with the basic skills and knowledge that universities want students to have.

 Among the more selective colleges and universities (a small but influential slice of American higher education), there’s a tension between improving entrance exams and reducing their importance in the admissions process.
 A growing number of institutions are now test-optional, no longer requiring SAT or ACT scores – some 850+ according to FairTest (The National Center for Fair and Open Testing).